mgudmund/docker-pgrepl/README.md

 If pgrepl1 crashes, run the following command to promote pgrepl2 to become the master

-    docker exec pgrepl2 gosu postgres pg_ctl promote
+    docker exec pgrepl2 gosu postgres pg_ctl promote server promoting

+Check the logs to see if has promoted successfully:

+    docker logs pgrepl2
+    ...
+    LOG:  received promote request
+    FATAL:  terminating walreceiver process due to administrator command
+    LOG:  record with zero length at 0/5000060
+    LOG:  redo done at 0/5000028
+    LOG:  selected new timeline ID: 2
+    LOG:  archive recovery complete
+    LOG:  MultiXact member wraparound protections are now enabled
+    LOG:  database system is ready to accept connections
+    LOG:  autovacuum launcher started

 This would promte pgrepl2 to be the master.
 The downstream standby from pgrepl2, pgrepl4 will switch timelines and continue to be the downstream standby. pgrepl3 would in this case not have any master to connect to.
 You could reconfigure it to follow pgrepl2, or just remove it and create a new standby, downstream from pgrepl2.